 …said no one in an interview ever.
 Turn your phone off!

-So next time someone scoffs at your Love Island chat, remind them that there’s much to learn from your nightly hangs with Dani, Alex and co.
+So next time someone scoffs at your Love Island chat, remind them that there’s much to learn from your nightly hangs with Caroline, Ian and co.
 You never know how it could help you in your search for your dream job!

 Tiger can also help you find the perfect match.
 Get in touch today.